ArkaB-DS/Improvements-to-nls-Solutions-to-Tests/README.md

 1. **Easy** :
   - *R file* - containing the R code solution
   - *Image file* - containing the final plot
-  - *R Markdown file* - containing necessary explanations to my solution.
+  - *R Markdown file(pdf version)* - pdf version  containing necessary explanations to my solution.
 It will have the R code and the outputs as well.

 2. **Medium** :
   - *R file* - containing the R code solution
   - *Image file* - containing the final plot
-  - *R Markdown file* - containing necessary explanations to my solution.
+  - *R Markdown file(pdf version)* - containing necessary explanations to my solution.
 It will have the R code and the outputs as well.

 3. **Hard** :
   - *R file* - containing the R code solution
   - *Image file* - containing the final plot
-  - *R Markdown file* - containing necessary explanations to my solution.
+  - *R Markdown file(pdf version)* - containing necessary explanations to my solution.
 It will have the R code and the outputs as well.